hephaestus-compiler-project/types-bug-study-artifact/README.md

 Download the bugs and fixes from sources
 ----------------------------------------

+If you do not want to download the bugs from the sources, you can go directly to the next section (**Reproduce Paper Results**).

 If you select to download and regenerate the initial dataset described in Section 2.1 of the paper, then you will need at least 20 GB of available disk